cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

     );
     ```

-  then `obj1` and `obj2` should be exactly value-equivalent.
+  then `obj1.equals(obj2)` should be `true`.

 For an example, see `uk.ac.cam.cares.twa.cities.models.geo.GeometryType`.

-## How the framework works: for maintenance and extension
+#How it works

-### FieldKey
+## FieldKey

 A `FieldKey` is a hashable, comparable object encoding the quad characterisation information in a `FieldAnnotation`.
 It
 has fields:

 - `predicate`: the full IRI of the predicate, copied or expanded from `FieldAnnotation.value`.
-- `graphName`: short name of the graph, from `FieldAnnotation.value` if specified,
+- `graphName`: short name of the graph, from `FieldAnnotation.value` if specified, else
-  else `ModelAnnotation.nativeGraphName`.
+  `ModelAnnotation.defaultGraphName`.
 - `backward`: the same as `FieldAnnotation.backward`.

-It serves as (a) a lookup key and (b) a sorting key for fields.
+It serves as (a) a lookup key and (b) a sorting key for fields, the latter of which facilitates graph-based grouping
+in queries.

-### FieldInterface
+## FieldInterface

-A `FieldInterface` is a class, not an interface in the syntactic sense.
-One is created for each field with
+A `FieldInterface` is a class, not an interface in the Java language sense.
+One is created for each field with a
-a `FieldAnnotation`.
+`FieldAnnotation`.
 During construction, it builds and stores a collection of functions to interact with its target
 field based on the field type and annotation information.
 These are:

 - Builtin methods fetched by reflection: